 One of the best ways to invest in your team is to help them develop stronger communication and writing skills—which can lead to more fruitful conversations between managers and their direct reports, meaningful interactions within tools like Slack or email, and more confident, pointed communication across teams.

-Here is a training budget tip: If your training budget is limited, the best investment you can make is on the writing and communication habits and skills of your managers.
-Investing there can lead to team-wide improvements, as managers communicate needs and expectations more efficiently and effectively.
+Here is a training budget tip: If your training budget is limited, the best investment you can make is in your managers' writing and communication habits and skills.
+Investing there can lead to team-wide improvements:

 Too often, companies focus training on the weakest writers on a team, but a team always models management writing.
 When managers write clearly themselves and expect good writing, it elevates the entire team.